-Belgium is home to a rich and interesting mix of cultures, and foreigners from all over the globe are drawn to this European hub.
-Read on for information about diversity and inclusivity in Belgium.
+Belgium is home to a rich and exciting mix of cultures, and foreigners from all over the globe are drawn to this European hub.
+Read on for information about diversity and inclusion in Belgium.

 Accessibility in Belgium

-Belgium aims to help disabled people live independently and participate fully in all aspects of life, and there are various laws that address direct and indirect discrimination.
+Belgium aims to help disabled people live independently and participate fully in all aspects of life, and various laws address direct and indirect discrimination.
 Public funding is available to support employers with wage subsidies if they hire disabled workers with reduced productivity.

 LGBTQ+ in Belgium

 Belgium is considered one of the most gay-friendly countries in Europe.
-There are laws that prevent discrimination on the basis of gender identity and sexual orientation, and same-sex activity has been legal since 1795.
+There are laws that prevent discrimination based on gender identity and sexual orientation, and same-sex activity has been legal since 1795.
 In 2003, Belgium became the second country in the world to legalise same-sex marriage.
 Recent polls indicate that most Belgians support same-sex marriage and adoption rights.
-People who identify as a gender other than the one they were assigned at birth can change their legal gender by submitting a statement attesting to this – medical intervention is not required.
+People identifying as a gender other than the one they were assigned at birth can change their legal gender by submitting a statement attesting to this – medical intervention is not required.

-The last Prime Minister of Belgium, Elio Di Rupo, is openly gay, one of the first heads of government in the world to publicly identify as such.
+The last Prime Minister of Belgium, Elio Di Rupo, is openly gay and is one of the first heads of government in the world to publicly identify as such.
 Belgium also had the world's first openly transgender government minister.

 The LGBTQ+ community is accepted and well integrated within Belgium society.
 In Brussels, the main gay scene is located behind the Grand Place, the central square in the city.
 There are also vibrant and open gay scenes in Antwerp, Ghent and other Belgium cities, and each has bars and clubs that are favoured by the local LGBTQ+ community.